NitLab/NITOS_Documentation/source/wiMax.rst

 |
 | Firstly, you have to reserve a node at NITOS: :ref:`label-name`

-| In order to use the WiMAX testbed resources offered by the NITOS facility, you will have to reserve the WiMAX base station and the nodes
+| In order to use the WiMAX testbed resources offered by the NITOS facility, you will have to reserve the WiMAX Base Station (BS) and the nodes
-  with WIMAX connectivity, offered by the testbed (**Icarus nodes41-49**).
+  with WiMAX connectivity, offered by the testbed (**Icarus nodes41-49**).

-| Reserving the base station will render rights to the experimenter to access the WiMAXrf services of the testbed, used to configure and setup  the base station at the experimenter's will.
+| Reserving the BS will render rights to the experimenter to access the WiMAXrf services of the testbed, used to configure and setup the BS at the experimenter's will.

-| *After your reservation has started,login to Server.*
+| *After your reservation has started, login to Server.*

-.. warning:: You have to connect to **Nitos Server2**!
+.. warning:: You have to connect to **NITOS Server 2**!

-You can use your NITlab account to access the Nitos Server2.Just open a secure shell,write
+You can use your NITlab account to access the NITOS Server 2.
+Just open a secure shell and write:

 .. code-block:: bash